 However, once you have one million dollars you have more money than 92% of adults in the USA and can invest that money to live a much richer life no-matter what anyone thinks is “rich.”
 If you invest $1M you can have an extra $40,000 of income every year.

 You can use that money to hire pool cleaners and dog walkers or whatever else makes you feel rich.
 Then it doesn’t matter what other people think.

 TL;DR – What to do with a million dollars

 - We learned that having one million dollars doesn’t exactly mean what it used to.

-So that’s what I would do if I got a million dollars.
-What would you do with your million?
+So that’s my take on what to do with one million dollars.
+What would you do with a million dollars?
 Leave me a comment.